 Versailles is a very small city located in the state of Missouri.
-With a population of 2,610 people and just one neighborhood, Versailles is the 238th largest community in Missouri.
+With a population of 2,639 people and just one neighborhood, Versailles is the 238th largest community in Missouri.

-As is often the case in a small city, Versailles doesn't have a public transportation system that people use for their commute.
+Versailles is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Versailles is a somewhat ethnically-diverse city.
 The people who call Versailles home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Versailles residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Versailles include German, English, Irish, Italian, and French.
+Important ancestries of people in Versailles include German, English, Irish, Italian, and Polish.

 The most common language spoken in Versailles is English.
 Other important languages spoken here include Spanish and German/Yiddish.